-The partnership will report any information you need to disclose information on certain reportable transactions in which the partnership participates.
-If the partnership participates in a transaction that must be disclosed on Form 8886, Reportable Transaction Disclosure Statement, both the partnership and its partners may be required to file Form 8886 for the transaction.
-The determination of whether you are required to disclose a partnership transaction is based on the category(s) under which the transaction qualified for disclosure.
+The partnership will report any information you need to complete a disclosure statement for reportable transactions in which the partnership participates.
+If the partnership participates in a transaction that must be disclosed on Form 8886, Reportable Transaction Disclosure Statement, both you and the partnership may be required to file Form 8886 for the transaction.
+The determination of whether you are required to disclose a transaction of the partnership is based on the category(s) under which the transaction qualifies for disclosure and is determined by the partnership.
 See the Instructions for Form 8886 for details.